hotwire-django/turbo-django/doc/source/topics/quickstart.rst

 **The basics:**

-* A basic Turbo Stream is declared in python.
+* A Turbo Stream class is declared in python.

 * A template subscribes to the Turbo Stream.